 Payback on a commercial system purchased outright is generally 5-7 years.
 However, through SunEdison, an operating lease or Power Purchase Agreement (solar PPA) backed by a performance guarantee can enable companies to avoid capital outlay and begin saving from day one.

-Companies interested in going solar can contact the SunEdison commercial team on 133-SUN or via email@example.com.
+Companies interested in going solar can contact the SunEdison commercial team on 1800-EMATTERS or via firstname.lastname@example.org.